Cecilia8989/pands-project/README.md

 fig.gca().add_artist(centre_circle)
 plt.axis('equal')
 ```
-Finally a title is defined and the plot is saved as a figure.
+Finally a title, and is format, is defined and the plot is saved as a figure.

 ```python
 # print a title